Business Intelligence

 Data Banner

-Shows the name, path, and type icon identifying the BI server and its components, such as folders, reports, datasets, data attributes, and more.
+Shows the name, path, and type icon identifying the BI server and the selected component.
+This applies to Tableau and Power BI items such as folders, reports, datasets, data entities, charts, and fields.
 With these details, you can gain a clear understanding of the component's position within the hierarchy and its classification.
 The name and type attributes identifying the resource are provided.

 2